Trixie Belden and the Killifish Point Mystery

 The frightened girl slowly climbed down the rocks, her thoughts churning.
 Obviously, the blackmailer had wanted his victim to return the very note that she held so that it could not be used as evidence.
 He had obviously thought that the note would be in with the money.
 When it wasn’t, he came back to look for it.
 But she and Honey had gotten there first.

 Trixie was sick with fear.
 No one knew where she and Honey were.
-Her brain raced to come up with a plan, but all she could see was the terror in Honey’s eyes and the swirling waters of the Hudson that reflected the rays of the setting sun.
+Her brain raced to come up with a plan, but all she could see was the terror in Honey’s eyes and the dark, swirling waters of the Hudson, which superficially reflected the rays of the setting sun, belying the murky depths that could hide a body.
+Or two.
+Despite herself, Trixie gulped.

-She was now standing on the path next to Honey and the blackmailer.
+The next thing she knew, she was standing on the path next to Honey and the blackmailer.

 The man stared at Trixie through narrowed eyes.
 "I know who you are.
 I’ve seen you in the newspaper; you’re that snoop from Sleepyside High.
 You fancy yourself quite the little detective, don’t you?
 Well, your snooping days are over, kid."
 He gestured with his knife toward the path.
 "Get going."

-"It must have been an impressive secret for $50,000," Trixie said, hoping to get more details of the crime and to distract their captor.
+"It must have been an impressive secret for a cool fifty grand," Trixie said brazenly, hoping to get more details of the crime and distract their captor.

 "Shut up," he snarled.